22 expert informed metrics for SaaS Head of Finance

 Expert contributor: Jennifer Batley

-Propensity to Renew is a measure of the likelihood a customer will renew their contract instead of terminating their engagement with a company, most often provided by the customer as part of a survey.
-It is an indicator of revenue risk and potential logo churn.
+Propensity to Renew estimates the likelihood a customer will renew their contract, often sourced from customer surveys.
+It’s an early indicator of revenue risk and potential logo churn.

 Reactivation MRR